 6.X.2 Description

 XR traffic may be periodic with the periodicity adjusted infrequently to the network condition.
-This type of traffic pattern may be more efficiently signaled in the control plane, compared to the user-plane approach, where the traffic pattern is indicated in data packets and may incur large overhead.
+A design option is to signal the traffic pattern in the control plane.

 There is an existing mechanism, Time Sensitive Communication Assistance Information (TSCAI) in 3GPP TS23.501 and TS38.413, to signal a traffic pattern in the control plane.
 TSCAI carries the periodicity as a mandatary field, Burst Arrival Time, Burst Arrival time window among others as optional fields.
 The Burst Arrival Time is the latest possible time when the first packet of the (first) data burst arrives at either the ingress of the RAN (downlink flow direction) or the egress of the UE (uplink flow direction).